 My cellmate ended up getting my tray for me followed by the door being slammed closed.
 I was handed my tray as I was still processing it all.
 I tried to make sense of where I was and the situation I was in.
 I realized the tier was fairly quiet this early, most of the noise was coming from the officer and the few inmates assisting him passing out the breakfast trays.
 I remember looking at the food on my tray and wondering if they seriously intended for us to consume whatever it was.
 I ate what I could manage to and then offered the rest to my cellmate.

 I climbed down from my bunk to get some water from the sink, I was incredibly thirsty.
 The sinks in prison work like a water fountain and I felt the cool water touch my lips, I drank and it was disgusting!
-I spit it out.
+I quickly spit it out.
 I asked my cellmate what was wrong with the water.
 He said it was actually better than a few months prior.
 I asked if he had been there that long and he said yes.
-I had been told I would only be in Tracy for 30 to 60 days.
+My heart sunk, I had been told I would only be in Tracy for 30 to 60 days.
 This guy went on to tell me some of the inmates who were level 4 had been there for two years.
 I knew with a LWOP sentence I would be a level 4.
 My mind was trying to comprehend being in Tracy for that long.
 But first I had to deal with the water.

 The water was awful, I managed just a few sips.
-My cellmate told me I could make a cup out of the empty milk carton from breakfast, then use it to mix in the drink mix packet (like a sugar free Kool-Aid) from our lunch trays.
+My cellmate told me I could make a cup out of the empty milk carton from breakfast, then use it to mix in the drink mix packet (like a sugar-free Kool-Aid) from our lunch trays.
 I drank my milk and waited.
 When our lunches came I sought out my drink mix packet.
 I filled my milk carton cup up with water and did my best to mix in the powder, it did not dissolve as I had expected.
 I later learned it was better and easier to leave the milk carton intact so I could close the opening and pinch it tight with my fingers while I shake the water and drink mix together.
 My cellmate offered me his drink mix packet, explaining that he had gotten used to the water.
-I did not know how this was possible but I gladly accepted his cool-aid packet.
+I did not know how this was possible but I gladly accepted his drink mix packet.
 I put it up on my self like a small treasure.

 I knew two packets of drink mix per day would not get me by, they were only enough to make 8 ounces each.
 I would later dilute it to get about double that, just enough flavor to make the water bearable.
 I asked my cellmate how I could get more and he told me I could trade other guys.
 I had nothing to trade, but I could draw.